dylanratcliffe/puppet-deployment_signature/README.md

     mkdir -p site-modules/deployments/plans
     ```

+1. Copy the contents of the `deployment_signature::generate` function from `lib/puppet/functions/deployment_signature/generate.rb` in this module into a new plan in your new directory with the same name i.e. `site-modules/deployments/lib/puppet/functions/deployments/generate.rb`

+1. Rename the function to match the new "deployments" module. i.e.

+    ```ruby
+    Puppet::Functions.create_function(:'deployment_signature::generate') do
+    ```

+    Would become:

+    ```ruby
+    Puppet::Functions.create_function(:'deployments::generate') do
+    ```

 1. Copy the contents of the `deployment_signature::signed_deployment` plan from `plans/signed_deployment.pp` in this module into a new plan in your new directory with the same name i.e. `site-modules/deployments/plans/signed_deployment.pp`

 1. Rename the plan to reflect the fact that it is now in a different module i.e.